 How Your Donation Makes a Difference

-$150 will help purchase a basic Assistive Communication Device for a non-verbal child.
-Thank you for donating!
+$200 could help purchase a basic Assistive Communication Device for a non-verbal child.

 Our Campaign Storyends 20 Jan 2019, 11:59 PM